zidaneho/help-nav/README.md

 - Click "💡 Open Spotlight" in the popup again

 **Fish Audio not working?**
+- This is optional - native TTS will be used instead
 - Check that your API key is correctly entered in Settings
 - Verify you have an active internet connection
 - Check the browser console for error messages
-- The extension will automatically fall back to native TTS

 **Voice recognition not working?**
 - **First time?** Click "🎤 Start listening" - Chrome will ask for microphone permission